arthexis/Tome/Mysteries/Formulae/README.md

 All Mages can use Formulae, even if they haven't studied them.
 In fact, it is possible for a Mage to rediscover a Formulae on their own, not knowing it has already been invented.
-However, there is a benefit to practicing them rather than improvising.
+However, there is a benefit to practicing.

 ## Trained Formulae